 While a college degree can open many doors professionally, it often comes at a high price.
-According to CollegeBoard, the average cost of undergraduate tuition and fees for the 2018-19 academic year ranged from $10,230 for in-state students attending public, four-year universities to $35,830 for students attending private four-year universities.
-The cost of earning a degree can climb even higher when textbooks, room and board or off-campus living expenses are factored in.
+According to College Board, the average cost of undergraduate tuition and fees for the 2020–2021 academic year ranged from $10,560 for in-state students attending public, four-year universities to $37,650 for students attending private four-year universities.
+The cost of earning a degree can climb even higher when textbooks, room and board, or off-campus living expenses are factored in.

 A tuition waiver is one way to counter those costs.
-When you’re granted a tuition waiver, your college or university agrees to waive some or all of your tuition charges.
-This benefit isn’t automatic, however; first, you’ll need to qualify.
+When you’re granted a tuition fee waiver, your college or university agrees to waive some or all of your tuition charges.
+This benefit isn’t automatic, however.
+First, you’ll need to qualify.
 Learn more about how to qualify for a tuition waiver.

-2. You’re employed by the school
+You’re Employed by the School

-A tuition waiver for financial hardship may be an option if you qualify for federal student aid, including loans and grants, but you don’t have the financial means to cover any gaps in your student aid package.
-Or it could be that your Expected Family Contribution, as determined by the Free Application for Federal Student Aid (FAFSA), is zero.
-Additionally, you may be able to get your tuition waived if you've experienced another type of hardship, such as being the victim of human trafficking or having a disability.
+A tuition waiver for financial hardship may be an option if you qualify for federal student aid, including loans and grants, but don’t have the financial means to cover any gaps in your student aid package.
+Or it could be that your expected family contribution, as determined by the Free Application for Federal Student Aid (FAFSA), is zero.
+You may have to qualify for specific grants to be eligible for a tuition waiver.

-6. You’re enrolled in a STEM degree program
+You’re Enrolled in a STEM Degree Program

 Pursuing a degree in science, technology, engineering, or mathematics could also open the door to reduced or waived tuition.
 Waivers may apply to your entire tuition bill or solely to tuition costs for courses associated with a STEM course of study.
 You’ll typically need to maintain good academic standing in your STEM courses to continue receiving the waiver.

 You’re a High Achiever or Have Native Status